-Location of Spurn Point
+Location of Spurn

 The area known as Spurn forms the southern extremity of the Holderness coast and includes the unique feature of Spurn Point, a sand and shingle spit 5.5km long, reaching across the mouth of the Humber.

-Geology of Spurn Point
+Geology of Spurn

 Spurn is made up of the material which has been transported along the Holderness Coast.
 This includes sand, sediment and shingle.

 The spit forms a sweeping curve which continues the line of the coast.
 The sand which forms the spit has been transported along the Holderness Coast by longshore drift.
-The energy in the waves transporting the material reduces where the North Sea meets the Humber Estuary.
-As a result the material is deposited.
-This process is known as deposition.
+The satellite image below shows sediment being transported along the coast.

 A satellite image showing sediment being transported along the coast at Spurn Point.